 The program fee is $910 (includes a $100 deposit).
 This covers room and board from dinner on the first day through lunch on the last day, tuition, supervision, materials and recreational activities.

-(Commuter Rate: Students living locally who wish to attend this camp as commuters may do so.
+Campers living locally who wish to attend this camp as commuters may do so.
 The commuter rate, which covers tuition, supervision, program materials and lunch, is $810.
 Evening recreational activities are not included.
-Students who wish to commute must check in at registration on Sunday and arrive on campus by 9:00 AM for classes Monday-Thursday.
+Campers who wish to commute must check in at registration on Sunday and arrive on campus by 9:00 AM for classes Monday-Thursday.
 They must be picked up no later than 5:00 PM each day, except Thursday, when pick-up time is 1:00 PM.
-Please be sure to check the "Commuter" box on the application form.)
+Please be sure to check the "Commuter" box on the application form.

 Students who wish to apply must submit: